ajlopez/AjGenesisNode-Entity/README.md

 ## Versions

 - 0.0.1: Published
 - 0.0.2: Published.
-It uses `models` directory instead of `ajgenesis/models`.
+It uses `models` directory instead of `ajgenesis/models`
-- 0.0.3: Published. add and addproperty process parameters.
+- 0.0.3: Published. add and addproperty process parameters
 - 0.0.4: Published.
-Fixing add property bug, using a hack.
+Fixing add property bug, using a hack
-- 0.0.5: Using `ajgenesis/models` for model files.
+- 0.0.5: Using `ajgenesis/models` for model files

 ## Contribution